yayaneath/yayaneath.github.io/index.md

 - **Researcher (April 2017 - present)**

-Contracted as a full-time researched in the Automatics, Robotics and Aritificial Vision lab ([AUROVA](http://www.aurova.ua.es/)) at the University of Alicante (Alicante, Spain).
+Contracted as a full-time researcher in the Automatics, Robotics and Aritificial Vision lab ([AUROVA](http://www.aurova.ua.es/)) at the University of Alicante (Alicante, Spain).

 - **Visiting Research Scholar (May 2018 - October 2018)**